rehierl/node-tree-outliner/3-5-0-design-6.md

 ## associate each node with one section only

 **CLARIFICATION**
-Each node can be associated with one section only, if (and only if) the node can also be understood to be implicitly associated with all ancestors of the corresponding section.
+Each node can be associated with one subsection only, if (and only if) the node can also be understood to be implicitly associated with all the ancestor sections of the corresponding subsection.

 Consequently, a node must be associated with the closest open presequent section.
 That is, because this one association must reflect all the